Spanish 2012 cement demand posts biggest drop since Civil War

 Many construction companies, former darlings of the Spanish stock market, have gone to the wall.

-Grupo Rayet, leading shareholder in listed real estate investor Quabit (QBT.MC), filed for bankruptcy in November.
-Quabit's share price has dropped to 0.06 euros from a 2007 high of 70 euros.
+Grupo Rayet, leading shareholder in listed real estate investor Quabit, filed for bankruptcy in November.
+Quabit's share price has dropped to 0.06 euros ($0.08) from a 2007 high of 70 euros.

 Owner Enrique Banuelos lost his place on the Forbes 100 list of wealthy people when Spain's housing bubble popped.